AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

-## K CORNER
+## K Corner

-__K CORNER__ stands for Kids first corner.
+__K Corner__ stands for Kids first corner.
 This section is where I added the extra content of my project.
 It provides some helpful guides in cooking.
 It splits into two parts: RECIPES and TIPS.

 <br>